Before you build the page, determine your audience, offer, and intended call to action.

 Check out this one from our client Mazella Companies, a lifting and rigging company located in Ohio.

 If you were in the market for a crane, wouldn't you feel compelled to download this comparison guide?
 I know I would.
-And so did the hundreds of other people who have downloaded this guide from Mazella.
+And so did the thousands of other people who have downloaded this guide from Mazella.

 This video perfectly followed the landing page video three-step formula.